 What is NVMe?

-NVMe vs SATA SSD
+NVMe storage vs SATA SSD

 Is NVMe worth it?

-Yes, for less-accessed data, HDDs or SATA SSDs offer cost-effective performance.
-But NVMe delivers definite advantages for more frequently used resources, large files and content-rich services that still need to load fast for high numbers of users.
-To guarantee the fastest response times on complex, high-traffic ecommerce platforms, for example, NVMe storage more than justifies its price.
+For less-accessed data, HDDs or SATA SSDs offer much more cost-effective performance.
+But NVMe storage delivers definite advantages for more frequently used resources, large files, and content-rich services that still need to load fast for high numbers of users.
+To guarantee the fastest response times on complex, high-traffic ecommerce platforms, NVMe storage more than justifies its price.

-At Fasthosts, our new Dedicated Server range offers several models equipped with high-performance Intel NVMe SSDs.
-Also featuring 2nd Gen Intel Xeon Scalable processors and ECC RAM, these machines provide the latest technology and can be provisioned in a matter of minutes.
+At Fasthosts, our new dedicated server range offers several models equipped with high-performance Intel NVMe SSDs.
+Also featuring 2nd Gen Intel Xeon Scalable processors and ECC RAM, these machines provide the latest SSD technology and can be provisioned in a matter of minutes.